The Path to Math Teacher

 Learn about teaching math in the public school system.

 If you love mathematics, you know it's not just about the numbers.
 Math skills translate into lifelong analytical skills—skills that are essential to addressing the greatest challenges of our day in fields as diverse as technology, engineering and science.
-If you get excited about problem solving and want to pass your knowledge and eagerness on to future generations, becoming a math teacher and a career in math education, is waiting for you.
+If you get excited about problem solving and want to pass your knowledge and eagerness on to future generations, a career in math education, is waiting for you.

 By teaching math at the middle and high school levels, you'll help students understand mathematical structures, conjecture and verify solutions, think hypothetically, and comprehend cause and effect.